kashine6/Proportional-Sync-Feedback-Sensor/README.md

 ## 🧩 What Is a Proportional Sync Feedback Sensor?

-A *Proportional Feedback Sensor* is a more advanced type of feedback sensor solution.
+The Proportional Feedback Sensor is a more advanced feedback solution that uses analog signals.

-Compared to other feedback solutions, it:
+Unlike other solutions that rely on D2F switches, it:

-- **Outputs a signal ranging from 1.0 (maximum compression) to -1.0 (maximum tension)**
+- **Outputs a signal ranging from 0 to 1**
-- **0.0 represents the neutral position**
+- **0.5 represents the neutral position**

-With this signal, the firmware can determine the exact current position of the feedback slider and adjust it toward neutral at any moment.
+With this signal, the printer can determine the exact current position of the feedback slider and adjust it toward neutral at any moment.

-It can also function as a simplified **clog and tangle detection mechanism without using an encoder**.
+Happy-Hare has developed many powerful additional features for this type of sensor.

+For details, please refer to the relevant Happy-Hare documentation.